CommonEvaluationPlatform/CEP/README.md

 ```

 ### Building the CEP FPGA
-In addition to those included with Chipyard, multiple Chipyard *SUB_PROJECTS* have been defined for the CEP when targetting FPGA Development boards.
+Multiple Chipyard *SUB_PROJECTS* have been defined for the CEP when targetting FPGA Development boards.

-These subprojects define the system configuration and are as follows.
+These subprojects define the system configuration and are as follows:

 `cep_arty100t` - Arty100T Development Board
 - 50 MHz Core Frequency
 - 98% LUT Utilization
+- 1x WithNBigCore
 - CEP Registers
-- 1 x AES Core
+- AES Core
 - Surrogate Root of Trust (SRoT)

 `cep_vc707` - VC707 Development Board
 - 100 MHz Core Frequency
 - 11% LUT Utilization
+- 1x WithNBigCore
 - CEP Registers
-- 1 x AES Core
+- AES Core
 - Surrogate Root of Trust (SRoT)

+`cep_big_vc707` - VC707 Development Board
+- 100 MHz Core Frequency
+- 4x WithNBigCores
+- CEP Registers
+- AES Core
+- DES3 Core
+- FIR Core
+- IIR Core
+- DFT Core
+- IDFT Core
+- MD5 Core
+- 4x GPS Cores
+- 4x SHA-256 Cores
+- RSA Core
+- Surrogate Root of Trust

 `cep_vcu118` - VCU118 Development Board
 - 100 MHz Core Frequency
 - 5% LUT Utilization
+- 1x WithNBigCore
 - CEP Registers
-- 1 x AES Core
+- AES Core
 - Surrogate Root of Trust (SRoT)

 Assuming the Vivado environment scripts have been sourced within your current shell, the following commands can be used to build and program the FPGA *SUB_PROJECT*.
 Programming requires that the digilent drivers have been installed and that you have a USB connection to the JTAG USB-port of you preffered FPGA board.

 Default CEP builds can be customized by following the instructions in the Chipyard documentation.

 The FPGA boards will configure from FLASH or JTAG based on the state of the MODE jumper.
-Additional information cane be found:
+Additional information can be found:
 * Arty100T - [here](https://digilent.com/shop/arty-a7-artix-7-fpga-development-board/).
 * VC707    - [here](https://www.xilinx.com/products/boards-and-kits/ek-v7-vc707-g.html/).
 * VCU118   - [here](https://www.xilinx.com/products/boards-and-kits/vcu118.html/).

 ```
 cd <REPO_ROOT>/fpga